 Pecans on their own are a good source of fiber, manganese (an essential mineral that helps with blood clotting and helps form bones), and healthy unsaturated fats which can reduce your LDL (bad cholesterol) and raise your HDL (good cholesterol).
 In a pie, however, the nuts are mixed with sugar (sometimes more than one kind, such as brown, white, maple syrup, or corn syrup), eggs, and butter or shortening.
-That gives it tons of calories, and you haven’t even topped it with ice cream or a dollop of whipped cream yet.
 If you’re making this pie, go for less sugary ingredients, less butter, and fewer pecans.
 “Pecan pie can be made so much healthier than traditional recipes,” says Cowell.
 “Using whole eggs is a nutrient-dense, healthier option.
 Choose more nutritious sweeteners like maple syrup.
 Ditch the refined flour crust for almond flour.”
 Top it with a light frozen yogurt or ice cream if you want it a la mode.

 Mac and cheese

 The dish typically calls for butter, milk, pasta, and of course, cheese.
 Offset some of the calorie content by tossing in veggies like diced butternut squash or chopped cauliflower.
 “Cashew or almond cheese or a tahini sauce with nutritional yeast are healthy alternatives to cheese,” says Kenner.
 “Limiting the amount of cheese and opting for grass-fed cheddar can make it healthier, too.”
-But do your best to pass on it altogether.
+But with so many other options, it’s easy to pass on it altogether.
 “There is no need for a pasta dish with all the other potato dishes served,” says Schwartz.
 Plus, you can have it any other day of the year.
 “I wouldn’t touch the mac and cheese,” says Weisenberger.
 “It’s available all year round.”
 Check out our ultimate Thanksgiving menu.

-“Potatoes are so healthy, packed with B vitamins and potatoes,” says Seattle-based nutrition expert Ginger Hultin, RD, a spokesperson for the Academy of Nutrition and Dietetics.
+“Potatoes are so healthy, packed with B vitamins,” says Seattle-based nutrition expert Ginger Hultin, RD, a spokesperson for the Academy of Nutrition and Dietetics.
 “They deserve a spot on the table.”
-But, these potatoes gain calories when peeled and mixed with butter, cream or milk, and topped with gravy.
 Hultin suggests passing on the butter, cream, and sour cream.
 “Use olive oil, garlic, and herbs instead to create flavorful potatoes.”
-Appel suggests blending cauliflower with the potatoes to get a buttery flavor with fewer carbs.
+Appel suggests blending cauliflower with the potatoes to get a buttery flavor with fewer carbs, if that is one of your nutrition goals.
 “Whip potatoes with Greek yogurt or low-fat sour cream to keep the creamy consistency, but lower the fat content,” says Appel.
-Don’t miss mouthwatering Thanksgiving side dishes.
+(Here are the 16 low-carb mistakes you should never make.)

 Canned cranberry sauce